- Overview

 Fly out to the Andaman Islands while you are in India and in range!
 This stunning archipelago is full of endemics, and a really desirable place for birders to visit.
 It has lush forests, and we stay at one lodge, so it’s just a really wonderful pre-trip.

-Accommodations at Click Vista Hotel
+Accommodations at Click Vista Hotel or a similar hotel near the airport.

 Tues., Nov.
 3 : Flight to Port Blair, Andaman Islands

 With an early morning start, drive to the Bengaluru airport and connect to our flight to Port Blair and the Andaman Islands.
 Depending on the flight arrival time, we plan some leisurely birding en route to our overnight stay at Chidiya Tapu.
 This is a small coastal rainforest at the southernmost tip of the island.
-Tonight, we have our first taste of night-birding as we search for some of the endemic owls, including Andaman Hawk Owl and Andaman Scops Owl and with luck the Walden’s Scops Owl.
+Tonight, we have our first taste of night-birding as we search for some of the endemic owls, including Andaman Hawk Owl and Andaman Scops Owl & with luck the Walden’s Scops Owl.

 Located just over 1000 miles off the east coast of India, surrounded by the waters of the Bay of Bengal, are 575 islands and islets that make up the Andamans.
 The Andaman Islands archipelago are in fact the camel backs of submerged mountain ranges projecting above sea level running north to south between the Burmese Arakan Yoma range in the north and of the Indonesian Archipelago in the south and the Nicobars.

 These are volcanic islands (the Andaman Islands are home to the only active volcano in the country) with rich, fertile soil.
-They are home to tropical rainforests, towering Mahua trees on beaches and dense mangroves where forest meets water.
+They are home to tropical rainforests, towering Andaman Bullet-wood, Andaman Ordinary-Coconut trees on beaches and dense mangroves where forest meets water.
 The water itself is sparkling emerald and clear, with temperatures of about 82°F, lending itself perfectly to its coral reefs and sea grass beds.
 In short, what you have is a tropical island paradise, made to trek, birdwatch, snorkel, and enjoy endless beach days.

 Chidiya Tapu is at the southernmost tip of South Andaman Island.
 Surrounded by the sea on three sides, this little peninsula is not too far from the city but cut off from the busy city vibes and is set in a laid-back scenic beach area.